 The day to day management of the Standard Group is outsourced to Charles Taylor and Co (Bermuda), an arrangement which has existed since the establishment of the Standard Club in 1884.
 The use of an outsourced manager is an operating model adopted by several other P&I club competitors, having evolved over many years in response to the mutual ownership and specific marine liability management and insurance needs of the shipowners who control the Standard Club and for whose benefit it has been established.
-As a consequence, the Standard Club has no direct employees, with all staff being provided by the outsourced manager.
+As a consequence, the Standard Club UK Ltd has no direct employees, with all staff being provided by the outsourced manager.

-Charles Taylor and Co (Bermuda) performs the outsourced management of the Standard Group from Bermuda.
-Reflecting the wide geographical scope of the Standard Club business, including the business of Standard Europe, it has delegated performance of many activities to other entities within the Charles Taylor Plc group, the most significant of which are:
+Charles Taylor and Co (Bermuda) performs the outsourced management of the Standard Group from Bermuda or procures the performance of activities from other Charles Taylor entities.
+Reflecting the wide geographical scope of the Standard Club business, including the business of Standard UK, it procures performance of many activities from other entities within the Charles Taylor Plc group, the most significant of which are:

-- Charles Taylor Investment Management providing investment management services for the Standard Group and its subsidiaries including Standard Europe. - Charles Taylor & Co Ltd providing insurance management services in London, including management of a substantial part of the affairs of Standard Europe. - Charles Taylor Mutual Management Services providing insurance management services in Singapore, including management of a substantial part of the affairs of Standard Asia, and some claims management services on behalf of Standard Europe.
+- Charles Taylor Investment Management providing investment management services for the Standard Group and its subsidiaries including Standard UK. - Charles Taylor & Co Ltd providing insurance management services in London, including management of a substantial part of the affairs of Standard UK. - Charles Taylor Mutual Management Services providing insurance management services in Singapore, including management of a substantial part of the affairs of Standard Asia, and some claims management services on behalf of Standard UK.

-A number of other delegated arrangements are in place between Charles Taylor & Co (Bermuda) and other Charles Taylor entities (collectively referred to as the "managers"), for example to support claims management activities performed on behalf of the Standard Europe in its regional offices in New York and Piraeus or where specific ancillary services are performed such as acting as claims correspondent.
+A number of arrangements are in place between Charles Taylor & Co (Bermuda) and other Charles Taylor entities (collectively referred to as "the managers"), for example to support claims management activities performed on behalf of Standard UK in its regional offices or where specific ancillary services are performed such as acting as claims correspondent.

 The performance of the managers is formally reviewed by the NGC at least annually against service level agreements detailed within the management agreement which governs the outsourced relationship.
-The Board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the Board and its committees, through reports provided by the key functions (actuarial, risk, compliance and internal audit) and through regular discussion between key board members (for example, the Chair of Standard Europe and the chairs of the ARC and NGC) and executives.
+The Board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the Board and its committees, through reports provided by the key functions (finance, underwriting, claims, actuarial, risk, compliance and internal audit) and through regular discussion between key board members (for example, the chair of Standard UK and the chairs of the ARC and NGC) and executives.